Scholarships

 The scholarship provides financial assistance to individuals who are undertaking study or are intending to undertake study in financial counselling.

 In recent years, the Foundation has been able to provide more scholarships than previously.
 This has largely been made possible because of a donation of $50,000 per annum from the Commonwealth Bank (for 2017-2026).
 Other scholarships in previous years were funded by the NSW Government (Minister for Women), Credit Corp and staff at the Australian Financial Complaints Authority.
-In 2023, thanks to donations from CARE Financial Counselling Service and David Tennant, one scholarship was awarded in memory of Elizabeth Grant, who was the Chair of CARE for 30 years.
+In 2025, Credit Corp will provide funding for two scholarships.
+One of these scholarships will specifically be awarded to a First Nations individual.

 "To look is one thing.
 To see what you look at is another.
 To understand what you see is a third.
 To learn from what you understand is something else.
 But to act on what you learn is all that really matters."

 It is believed this quote had a special significance for Jan and it describes how she lived her life.
-It may also be the advice she might probably have passed to the scholarship winners.
+It is also the advice she might have given to the scholarship winners.

 SCHOLARSHIP